 Come on, you know the song!

-It doesn’t matter if you’ve heard the song a million times… It’ll instantly put a smile on your face!
+It doesn’t matter if you’ve heard the song a million times… It’ll still put a smile on your face!

-After all, it’s not every day that you see one of the Hanukkah classics come to life…let alone on a pillow!
+After all, not every day do you get to see a Hanukkah classic come to life…let alone on a pillow!

-A delightful decoration that’ll liven up your sofa on Hanukkah!
+A cute decoration that’ll liven up your sofa on Hanukkah!